Fish Bone

 Pro Tips

-- Use immediately after purchasing for best flavor and food safety
+- Use immediately after sourcing from fishmonger for optimal flavor extraction

-- Rinse bones under cold water and pat dry before storage
+- Rinse thoroughly under cold water before storage to remove scales and impurities

 Origin & Heritage